teal-language/cyan/docs/contributing.md

 # Cyan contribution guide

-Make sure to take a glance at the [code of conduct](CODE_OF_CONDUCT.md) before opening an issue/pr.
+Make sure to take a glance at the [code of conduct](../CODE_OF_CONDUCT.md) before opening an issue/pr.

 ## Code Style
-Like Teal itself, Cyan (mostly) follows the Luarocks Style guide, with some extensions to accomodate Teal's extra features
+Like Teal itself, Cyan (mostly) follows the [Luarocks Style guide](https://github.com/luarocks/lua-style-guide), with some extensions to accomodate Teal's extra features

+Each bullet may contain one of these words, treat them as meaning the following:
  - `Always`: 99% of the time you should do this
  - `Prefer`: Generally use this, but there are cases where you shouldn't
  - `Avoid`: Generally don't use this, but there are cases where you should
  - `Never`: 99% of the time you shouldn't do this

-#### Formatting
+### Formatting
  - [Indent with 3 spaces](https://github.com/luarocks/lua-style-guide#indentation-and-formatting)
  - Unix line endings
 Both of the above are in the `.editorconfig` file of this repository.
 I'd reccommend you find an editor/plugin that automatically adheres to it.

-#### Doc Comments
+### Doc Comments
  Teal currently doesn't have an 'official' or widespread doc-comment format.
-Currently we use a [custom script](#Documentation Generation) to generate the [api docs](docs/api).
+Currently we use a [custom script](#documentation-generation) to generate the [api docs](./api).
 There are currently only 2 directives:
  - `@brief`
    - One per file, a brief summary of what that file does/contains
  - `@desc`
    - Documents the piece of code under it, giving a description.
 Currently only supports function and record declarations.
 The script will emit a warning when it doesn't know how to document a certain piece of code.
    - These should briefly describe _what_ something is or does, not necessarily _how_ it does it, unless that is relevant.
 (For example: You should document when a function modifies its arguments)

-#### Variables
+### Variables
  - Variables and functions should be `snake_case`
  - Types should be `PascalCase`
  - Prefer `<const>` variables when applicable.
 Make use of the 'ternary' `x and y or z` when possible, but be reasonable, if something should be abstracted to a function or using a mutable variable makes the code more readable do that instead.